New furniture for 140 Soto Cano rooms

 |0

-This work, New furniture for 140 Soto Cano rooms, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, New furniture for 140 Soto Cano rooms, by SSgt Shelby Pruitt-Johnson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.